UKGovernmentBEIS/beisics/README.md

 This package is intended to allow consistent 'BEIS-like' styling in R dashboards, visualisations and markdown documents.
 This package was designed to create each function as a minimum viable product, which can be added to and updated continously.

+## Background

+Having a consistent styling framework available to all analysts in BEIS will make work produced within BEIS recognisable and clear, whilst ideally adhering to UX and usability standards.
+It could also help to implement work already undertaken by the CAGG team to create consistent styling in plots in excel for internal use.
+Therefore there is already grounds for engagement with this package, which increases the chance that others will contribute to it in future, and hopefully also translate it to other programming languages.
+R Studio report that:

+> "Interestingly, one powerful way to increase the adoption of data science outputs [...] is to stick to consistent branding.
+Having a common look and feel makes it easier for management to recognize the work of the data science team, especially as the team grows.
+Consistent branding also saves the R user time that would normally be spent picking fonts and color schemes."

 ## Downloading and using

 Similar to other packages which have been written for R within CBAS, this package can be downloaded, installed and tested from the internal instance of the CBAS gitlab, under `all_data_science/beisics`